 - Guest satisfaction is a clear indication of your hotel staff’s ability to provide the experience that is expected when they book a stay at your hotel.
 If your guest satisfaction ratings continue to decline, it’s important to figure out what is causing the problem and how you can address it.

 - A positive guest experience is one of the best ways to continue to build your brand.
-Your brand depends on consumer loyalty, which cannot be achieved with high guest satisfaction ratings.
+Your brand depends on consumer loyalty, which cannot be achieved without high guest satisfaction ratings.

 How you can provide a great experience for your guests

 Recognising the importance of guest satisfaction, it’s important that you actively work to improve the guest experience at your property.